paulintrognon/paulintrognon.fr/src/blog/content/typescript-prettier-eslint-next-js.md

 Let's break down what this command does.
 On each commit, husky will:
 - Run the `tsc` command to make sure there are no TypeScript errors
-- Run the `lint` command to make sure there are no ESLint errors
+- Run the `eslint` command to make sure there are no ESLint errors
 - Format our code using prettier

 To try if it works, try messing up with the code (for example, replace `export const APP_VERSION = 'v1.0.0'` with `export const APP_VERSION: number = 'v1.0.0'` in the `test.ts` file we created earlier) and try to commit.
 This should happen: